Staci M. Rollins, JDAssistant Professor, Criminal Justice and Legal Studies

 You will learn with me when taking courses in Criminal Justice & Legal Studies.

-- Juris Doctor, Roger Williams University School of Law
+- JD, Roger Williams University School of Law

 My experience includes five years of professional legal experience and teaching at the university level for seven years.